 Do you have an overweight cat that can’t lose weight?

-In this article, I’ll guide you through step-by-step to dechonking your cat so your cat can live a healthier and happier life.
+In this article, I’ll give you a step-by-step for dechonking your cat.
+Your cat will be healthier and happier in no time!

-Use the Body and Muscle Condition Score chart to find out if your cat is overweight.
+Use the Body and Muscle Condition Score chart to find out if your cat is overweight (a score over 5) and needs dechonking.

-Your cat should have a little fat around the ribs but not too much.
-Their abdomen should not distend out.
+Your cat should have a little fat around the ribs but their abdomen should not distend.
+A tad pudgy…but not too much.

 Keep in mind:

-Being too thin also creates health problems for your cat such as reduced strength and increased risk of illness.
+Being too thin also creates health problems.
+Older cats (12 years +) can experience muscle loss and increased risk of illness.

 The Muscle Condition Score chart will help you find out whether your cat is losing too much muscle.

-You need to enter data into the fields to find out what you need to eat.
+You need to enter information about your cat into the fields though.

-The best way to get your cat’s weight is by holding your cat and standing on a scale.
+Find out your cats weight by holding them and standing on a scale.

 Subtract your “person weight” from your “person holding cat” weight to find your cat’s weight.